qbituniverse/plainkube.dev/pages/adopt-mesh-app-and-service-architecture.md

 > The Outer APIs are `the window` for your Inner APIs and allow you to compose or orchestrate a chain of Inner API calls.
 The `Authentication` and `Authorisation` mechanism at this level will depend on you `App` architecture and your identity solution.

 An Outer API could be performing product sorting feature or submitting payments on your `App`.
-Whatever the requirement is, Outer APIs will implement it in the `API Mediation Layer` - this is also sometimes known as [API Management](https://en.wikipedia.org/wiki/API_management).
+Whatever the requirement is, Outer APIs will implement it in the `API Mediation Layer`.

+> This also brings another concept for your consideration - [API Lifecycle Management](/api-lifecycle-management-is-the-future).

 From software development perspective things get little more complicated as you'll now deal with potentially multiple Inner APIs required to be accessible to develop a single Outer API feature.
 Again, [thinking containers](/start-thinking-containers) and [container development](/design-container-ready-development) helps a lot here.

-From the [CICD perspective](/start-early-with-cicd-and-automation) situation is also similar to Inner APIs, however, you might want to start thinking [PlatformOps](/consider-platformops-for-delivering-software) when it comes to running and supporting `API Management and Gateways` solutions.
+From the [CICD perspective](/start-early-with-cicd-and-automation) situation is also similar to Inner APIs, however...

+> You might want to start thinking [PlatformOps](/consider-platformops-for-delivering-software) when it comes to running and supporting `Mesh Apps` hosted on `Kubernetes` as these solutions will `depend heavily` on [API Lifecycle Management and API Gateways](/api-lifecycle-management-is-the-future) components.

 #### Mesh Applications